-In this post, I share a way of thinking regarding how one can approach and solve almost any problem.
+In this post, I share a way of thinking regarding how one can approach and solve almost any problem/challenge.

-Disclaimer: The purpose of this post is just to share a way of thinking.
-Nor I am a big master in solving problems neither I am conveying whatever I am saying below is the only truth.
+The purpose of this post is just to share a way of thinking.
+Nor am I a big master in solving problems.
+Neither I am conveying whatever I am saying below is the only truth.
 It’s just one of many ways of thinking.
 I personally found the below things useful whenever I face a problem.

 - Learning a new skill

 A problem here means anything that requires our brain to make a significant effort & try to complete/solve it successfully.

 Almost 80-90% of our problems can be solved in this simple & naive way.
 How others have solved the same problem in the past?
 Ask this question whenever you face any problem.

 Billions of humans are living on this planet.
 It’s very likely that someone else has faced & solved the same problem as ours.
 We just need to copy that solution.
 That’s all.